I hope my story will help you realize how important bone health is. And are careful to pick a good Osteoporosis treatment or Osteopenia treatment.

 By this time, we thought the trauma was over, but not quite.
 In April of 2012, a month after surgery, the stress fracture in the left femur completed the break.
 The rod held it together, so all that could be done was to medicate and not put any weight on it.
 The pain was extreme, so, I was again prescribed the dangerous opioid medications.

 The last bone took over a year to mend.
 The doctors were concerned that something else was wrong with my bones.
 I was still taking Fosamax for my osteoporosis.
-Many doctors ran tests on me that all appeared to be normal.
+Many doctors ran tests on me and all appeared to be normal.
 I finally saw an endocrinologist who was not willing to give up until he found more answers.
 After many tests and research, he concluded that Fosamax was the issue.
 He found medical studies that were showing many people were getting femur fractures.
 And with little or no trauma.
 The experts found that bisphosphonate was the problem.
 Fosamax increased the density of the bones.
 But it also seemed to make the bones brittle.
 He took me off of Fosamax immediately.

 End of the Story

 By the end of 2012, my legs were both healed, and I was walking without pain or a limp.
 It had been over three years since my first injury.
 It was a long and painful road.
 Looking back, I wish I had never taken Fosamax in the first place.
+And now I am using PEMF Therapy to strengthen my bones.